 5. Do something to take care of yourself

 This may seem strange as a tip for staying organized, but for your brain to properly function it needs some rest.
 It’s difficult to focus and remember things when you are tired, haven’t had enough to drink or aren’t eating well, or haven’t moved your body.

 You may find that afterward you feel refreshed and energized after stepping away from your work, not to mention more focused.

 How do you stay organized when you are feeling overwhelmed?

 If you liked this post you might also want to check out:

-- 5 ridiculously simple tips for stay on task
+- 5 ridiculously simple tips to stay on task

-- 7 tips for working form home when you have a small child
+- 7 tips for working from home when you have a small child

 - Take control of your inbox with these Google hacks